AlibabaCloudDocs/sc/intl.en-US/Fully Managed Flink/Flink SQL Developer Guide/Configure the Hive metastore service.md

         -   $\{bucket\}: the name of the bucket that is used by the fully managed Flink instance.
         -   $\{ns\}: the name of the fully managed Flink project that uses the Hive metastore.
-        -   $\{hms\}: the name of the Hive metastore that is displayed in the development console of fully managed Flink.
+        -   $\{hms\}: the name of the Hive metastore that is displayed in the console of fully managed Flink.
-    6. Save the Hive configuration file hive-site.xml in the directory hive-conf-dir.
+    6. Save the Hive configuration file hive-site.xml in the hive-conf-dir directory.

-        Before you upload the hive-site.xml file, check whether the parameter hive.metastore.uris in the hive\_site.xml file meets the following requirements.
+        Before you upload the hive-site.xml file, check whether the hive.metastore.uris parameter in the hive\_site.xml file meets the following requirements.

         ```
         <property>